ldoocy/project_template/README.md

 We developed an extended social force and personality model based on the Helbing's social force model, as well as real data from observed human motion.
 To explore our research questions, we utilized agent based modeling.
 Our model was implemented using AnyLogic software.

+First, we created a simplified simulation of a hallway pedestrian scenario to replicate previous research on the social force model ([Helbing & Molnar, 1995](#references)).
+For the current study, we utilized AnyLogic simulation software to implement the model.

+# TODO: *Insert methods here*

+*

-First, we created a simplified simulation of a hallway pedestrian scenario to replicate Helbing's work.
-To build upon this model, we added an additional variable to consider individual personality.
+Then, to build upon this model, we added an additional variable to consider individual personality.
-Specifically, we focused on introversion and extraversion, two diametrically opposed constructs referring to the degree to which
+Specifically, for this preliminary study, we focused on introversion and extraversion, two diametrically opposed constructs that influence social behavior and interpersonal interactions ([Eysenck, 1952](#references)).
 To examine the effect of personality differences on collective behavior, we manipulated environment and crowd composition (i.e., whether all pedestrians have the same personality or have mixed personality types).
 From this, we created the following conditions:

 Condition | Description